learn-academy-2022-bravo/week-2-assessment-joagui83/interview-questions.md

   Researched answer: map is a built in method that returns a new array with corresponding elements of the old array through a function.

-  filter does change the original array but creates a new array with elements that pass a function test.
+  filter does not change the original array but creates a new array with elements that pass a function test.
 It execute a function if the elements are empty.

 4. What is the difference between a function and a method?

-  Your answer:

-  Researched answer:
+  Your answer:Function is code that you can re use multiple times until it meets a specifig task Method is a function within an objec

+  Researched answer:function is  a series of code block machines designed to perform a particular task or calculates a value.
+  Method